Skip to the main content.

 First, Baseline

 It’s just as important to establish a cybersecurity baseline as it is to set expectations in a new relationship.
 Your baseline becomes a reference point you can use to identify deviations from normal behavior, which helps to expose intrusion attempts and other security issues.
-The process of establishing a baseline starts with a monitoring system and network activity over a period of time; this includes observing security metrics in your corporate network, such as traffic, resource utilization, and user activity.
+The process of establishing a baseline starts with a monitoring system and network activity over some time; this includes observing security metrics in your corporate network, such as traffic, resource utilization, and user activity.

 Vulnerability is great in relationships but not so much in cybersecurity.
 Once you’ve established a baseline and thoroughly assessed your number of vulnerabilities, you can begin to adopt the appropriate metrics.
 What is the risk of incurring a security incident when it comes to organizational devices and departments?
 What kind of protection do you need to mitigate those risks?